Create your car application

 Create Donkeycar from Template

-Create a set of files to control your Donkey with this command:
+Create a set of files to control your Donkey with the createcar command:

 donkey createcar --path ~/mycar

 That creates a car using the default deep learning template.
-You can also create a car the uses the gps path follow template;
+You can also create a car that uses the gps path follow template;

 donkey createcar --template=path_follow --path ~/mycar

-You can also create a car the uses the computer vision template;
+You can also create a car that uses the computer vision template;

 donkey createcar --template=cv_control --path ~/mycar